fusonic/dotnet-extensions/docs/UnitTests/README.md

 ## Setup

 Currently SimpleInjector and Microsofts dependency injection are supported.
-Reference the required library accordingly:
-- `Fusonic.Extensions.UnitTests.SimpleInjector` or
-- `Fusonic.Extensions.UnitTests.ServiceProvider`

 Create a `TestBase` and a `TestFixture` for the assembly.

 The `TestFixture` is used for registering your depdendencies.
 Override `ServiceProviderTestFixture` or `SimpleInjectorTestFixture`, depending on the DI container you want to use.
+Note that when using SimpleInjector, you must reference it in your projects, as it does not come as a transient build dependency when using `Fusonic.Extensions.UnitTests`.

 The `TestBase` is used for tying up the test base from the extensions and your test fixture.